Renault España: FASA, FASA-Renault and RESA

 by Nicolás Franco, Francisco Franco's brother and ambassador in Portugal, requested to the Régie Nationale des Usines Renault (RNUR) a license to assemble Renault-branded vehicles in Spain.
 At the same time, the group presented the project to the Valladolid's Department of Industry, considering that location ideal for the new factory.
-However, the project depended on the approval of both the Spanish government and the French national company, something difficult at a time where French-Spanish relationship was very damaged.
+However, the project depended on the approval of both the Spanish government and the French national company, something difficult at a time when the French-Spanish relationship was very damaged.
 At first, the Renault's President then, Pierre Lefaucheux, was opposed to the idea, but later he gave his support.
 As for the Spain government, the opposition came essentially from the fact that there was a project to create a state monopoly of the automotive industry through SEAT.
 Finally, all permissions were achieved in 1951.

 The production of the new company, Fabricación de Automóviles Sociedad Anónima (FASA) begun in 1953, and it assembled units of the 4CV model.
 SAEAR continued in charge of sales.
 In 1955, the facilities were expanded to produce cars entirely at the Valladolid plant.
 During this time were introduced the Renault Dauphine and the 4.
 In 1965, the Renault sales subsidiary, which had changed its name to Renault España Sociedad Anónima (RESA) and FASA were merged to form FASA-Renault.
 Renault had a stake of 49.9% in the new company.
 That same year two new factories were opened: FACSA and FAMESA, the first was dedicated to manufacture of bodywork elements, and the second to manufacture mechanical parts.
 The company also purchases a factory in Sevilla, which was engaged in manufacturing gearboxes.
 In 1976, Renault became a major shareholder.
 In 1978 was completed the construction of a new factory in Palencia.
 The company's commercial and manufacturing branches were split again in 1994, when Renault created Renault España Comercial Sociedad Anómima (RECSA) to manage car sales.

 In the year 2000 FASA-Renault became a wholly owned subsidiary of Renault, being called Renault España Sociedad Anónima.

 In 2015, the Spanish National Commission on Markets and Competition fined Renault España Comercial, S.A. with over 18 million euros because it operated a cartel with other car builders and sellers controlling 91% of the Spanish market between 2006 and 2013.

 They shared information about sales and repairs anti-competitively.

 In 2016, Renault sold 169,243 Renault and Dacia-badged cars in the Spanish market.
 In 2017, the company produced its 16,000,000th vehicle within Spain.